8 STEM Internships For High School Students In Philadelphia

 Cost/Stipend: Free

 The Provost’s Summer Mentorship Program at the University of Pennsylvania is designed to enhance college access for first-generation and underrepresented students in Philadelphia.
-Open to rising 10th and 11th graders, this four-week experience allows you to engage with faculty from Penn’s schools of Medicine, Nursing, Engineering, Law, and Dental Medicine.
-Through hands-on learning, you will explore various career opportunities while gaining practical knowledge in digital literacy, wellness, and professional development.
+This four-week experience allows you to engage with faculty from Penn’s schools of Medicine, Nursing, Engineering, Law, and Dental Medicine.
+You will explore various career opportunities while gaining practical knowledge in digital literacy, wellness, and professional development.
+The program focuses on personal and academic growth, offering workshops on SAT preparation, financial literacy, and life skills.

 Location: Out of the several lab locations to choose from across the country, students in Philadelphia can select one of two options: Naval Surface Warfare Center and Naval Information Warfare Center